rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BT: There's also more of a text-based introduction, the NodaTime docs have a great primer on the types.

-WH: Are dates in gregorian calendar only?
+WH: Are dates in Gregorian calendar only?

 MPT: That's a debate that's going on in the proposal right now.

 MJ: On that, Noda and Joda both said yes, and then Steven corrected it in Java 8 and said no. We want something that works well for ECMA-402 and ECMAScript.

-MPT: So Steven's argument is when you make non-gregorian ....?
+MPT: So Steven's argument is when you make non-Gregorian ....?

 RX: Can I ask a basic question.
 I would like to understand about LocalDateTime, when you're talking about LocalTime, you say "it's usually not a contiguous timeline (DST)".
-On LocalDateTime, in which timezone, do you assume to make those jumps.
+On LocalDateTime, in which timezone, do you assume to make those jumps?

 MPT: It assumes no timezone because of that the API will force you to do certain conversions.
-Say you have a LocalDateTime and it doesn't exist and you try to convert it to a localdatetime, you'll have to specify a resolver to say which instance you pick if you have an ambiguous time.
+Say you have a LocalDateTime and it doesn't exist and you try to convert it to a LocalDateTime, you'll have to specify a resolver to say which instant you pick if you have an ambiguous time.

 RX: It's confusing for me to understand if it's not going to have a timezone attached to it, otherwise it should be contiguous.